mirhagk/personalsite/webserver/webserver/Content/blog/Purity In Haskell is a lie.md

 let getLineAwesome = unsafePerformIO getLine
 ~~~

 The truth is, if you use a library, it could in fact be doing something very similar to the above.
-There's no way to know for sure that the person you're calling is truly a pure function, you just have to hope that they don't something like the above.
+There's no way to know for sure that the person you're calling is truly a pure function, you just have to hope that they are neither dumb nor evil enough to do this.

+(The above function is quite fun to experiment with because haskell assumes purity, it will cache the value sometimes, which could create all sorts of undefined programs)

 Why haven't I heard of this yet?
 ---

 This seems to be like a big deal.
 It seems like this should be a common problem (calling a function you expect to be pure, but isn't).
 So why isn't it?

 My guess (and this is pure conjecture) is that script kiddies haven't migrated to it yet.
-PHP is awful not because of fundamental problems with the language[^1], but because of "programmers" who decided that proper programming practice is just too much work, and code should just do what it wants.
+PHP is awful not because of fundamental problems with the language[^3], but because of "programmers" who decided that proper programming practice is just too much work, and code should just do what it wants.[^4]

 You don't see problems with `unsafePerformIO` because Haskell programmers love purity too much to abuse this function.
 It's a close guarded secret, stackoverflow questions on "How do I convert IO String to String" get answered with "Well you could do it, but we won't tell you how.
 Instead do things the right way&trade;".

 If Haskell gets more popular, then maybe someone will answer with "just use `unsafePerformIO`".
 That will be the day when all safety in Haskell dies, and this beautiful flower of a language will be transformed into yet another awful unsafe language.

+[^1]: There are some exceptions to this in SQL, which is a language full of exceptional behaviour
+[^2]: Haskell really excels at very rarely needing to tell the compiler what types you're using
-[^1]: Well maybe a little bit.
+[^3]: Well maybe a little bit.

-SELECT CASE transaction_isolation_level
-WHEN 0 THEN 'Unspecified'
-WHEN 1 THEN 'ReadUncommitted'
-WHEN 2 THEN 'ReadCommitted'
-WHEN 3 THEN 'Repeatable'
-WHEN 4 THEN 'Serializable'
-WHEN 5 THEN 'Snapshot' END AS TRANSACTION_ISOLATION_LEVEL
-FROM sys.dm_exec_sessions
-where session_id = @@SPID
+[^4]: This is evident in questions like [this](http://stackoverflow.com/questions/17220285/php-mysql-fpdf-and-get) where the first answer just gives the user the bare minimum they need to get running, completely ignoring the fact that this is very prone to SQL injection.